Alchus/scout-stuff/02-Tenderfoot.md

 8	Describe the steps in Scouting's Teaching EDGE method.
 Use the Teaching EDGE method to teach another person how to tie the square knot.
 ```

+* ✅ 5/6/2022

 **Explain** what you will teach and talk through the steps .
 **Demonstrate** the skill and explain again.
 **Guide** the learner as they attempt the skill themselves one or more times.
 **Enable** the learner to use the skill successfully on their own.

+I taught John how to tie a square knot, and the difference between it and a granny knot.

 ## Scout Spirit